Tyler Perry: Film

 Perry released his thirteenth film, Temptation: Confessions of a Marriage Counselor (based on his 2008 play of the same name) on March 29, 2013.
 The film stars Lance Gross, Jurnee Smollett, Brandy Norwood, Robbie Jones, Vanessa L. Williams, and Kim Kardashian.
 He produced Tyler Perry Presents Peeples, released on May 10, 2013.
 He returned to the big screen with A Madea Christmas, released on December 13, 2013.
 Perry directed the film The Single Moms Club, which opened on March 14, 2014.
 His first animated movie Madea's Tough Love was released on DVD January 20, 2015.
 In 2016, Perry played scientist Baxter Stockman in Teenage Mutant Ninja Turtles: Out of the Shadows.

 In mid-January 2016, Perry started filming his seventeenth film, and ninth within the Madea franchise, Boo!
 A Madea Halloween.
 The film was released on October 21, 2016.
 A sequel, Boo 2!
 A Madea Halloween, was released in October 2017.
 Perry, alongside Oprah Winfrey, lent his voice in his first animated film, called The Star, which is based on the Nativity of Jesus.
 Developed by Sony Pictures Animation, the film was released on November 17, 2017.
+Perry's Madea franchise film Joe's College Road Trip, which instead features Madea's brother Joe as the star character, was released on Netflix on February 13, 2026.